Now United: 2022: Wave Your Flag World Tour, Forever United, Member Changes

-2023: New Era, New Members
+2023: New Era

-On January 9, some members of the group Mélanie Thomas, Savannah Clarke, Nour Ardakani, Lamar Morris, Alex Mandon Rey, Zane Carter announced that they would be moving to Los Angeles and living with the other members here.
-On January 13, Bailey May announced that he would leave the group after 5 years and embark on a solo career.
+On 9 January, some members of the group Mélanie Thomas, Savannah Clarke, Nour Ardakani, Lamar Morris, Alex Mandon Rey, Zane Carter announced that they would be moving to Los Angeles and living with the other members there.
+On 13 January, Bailey May announced that he would leave the group after 5 years and embark on a solo career.
 Bailey also revealed that he will help find the perfect successor who will represent the Philippines in the future.
-On January 14, the group's new single "Odo" was released, sung by Bailey and Mélanie.
+On 14 January, the group's new single "Odo" was released, sung by Bailey and Mélanie.
 The music video was filmed in 2022 after the Wave Your Flag World Tour in Côte d'Ivoire.
 One of the major innovations on social media platforms, especially YouTube, was the completion of The Now United Show, which was published once a week for 5 years.
-On January 15, a new-style weekly series called This Week With Now United began.
+On 15 January, a new-style weekly series called This Week With Now United began.